⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 There are three types of instructional methods:

 • Expositive methods emphasize the “absorption” of new information.
-Expositive methods include presentations, case studies, worked examples, demonstrations.
+These methods include presentations, case studies, work examples, and demonstrations.

 • Application methods emphasize the active processes learners use to perform principle-based tasks and build new knowledge.
-Application methods include demonstration-practice method, job aids, case-based or scenario-based exercises, role-play, simulations and serious games, guided research, project work.
+Application methods include demonstration-practice methods, job aids, case-based or scenario-based exercises, role-play, simulations and serious games, guided research, and project work.

 • Collaborative methods emphasize the social dimension of learning and engage learners in sharing knowledge and performing tasks in a coordinated way.
 They include online guided discussions, collaborative work, and peer tutoring.